 - Grow professionally and personally.

 In line with this Philosophy, DepEd implements a Results-Based Performance Management System.
-It is a shared undertaking between the superior and the employee that allows an open discussion of job expectations, Key Results Areas, Objectives and how these align to overall departmental goals.
-It provides a venue for agreement on standards of performance and behaviors which lead to professional and personal growth in the organization.
+It is a shared undertaking between the superior and the employee that allows an open discussion of job expectations, Key Results Areas, Objectives, and how these align with overall departmental goals.
+It provides a venue for agreement on standards of performance and behaviors that lead to professional and personal growth in the organization.